Kauziin/Dorios-Atelier/README.md

 # UC-Extra-Content
-A repository for every extra content that Kauziin makes for Utility Craft, by Dorios Studios.
+A repository for every extra content that Kauziin and Jr. Ice makes for Utility Craft, by Dorios Studios.

+Made for convenience purposes.